 It’s a bit hard for me to summarize this one.
 This book contains many tales written by Tolkien that take place in Middle-earth, the world he created for The Hobbit and The Lord of the Rings.
 Tolkien never actually got around to publishing this work.
 It was edited together by his son Christopher.
 It reads a bit more like a history book than a novel. it is extremely rich in detail: names of the different races, people, places… at times it’s hard to keep track.
 And I admit that I got a lot of help from The Complete Guide to Middle-earth by Robert Foster.
 It is a wonderful reference!

-From here on I will be going over some things pertaining to my Middle-earth reading goal.
-There may be spoilers for those who have never read anything related to Middle-earth.
+There may be spoilers ahead for those who have never read anything related to Middle-earth.

 Aside from the general good versus evil, there were a few places that reminded me of Bible stories.
 All of them were early on in the book.
 These are the two that stuck out the most: